Sir Henry Lynch, 1st Baronet: Later life

-Lynch was the Galway land agent (i.e. estate manager) for Richard Burke, 4th Earl of Clanricarde.
-Clanricarde lived in south-east England.
+Lynch was the Galway land agent (i.e. estate manager) for Richard Burke, 4th Earl of Clanricarde, who lived in south-east England.
 Their surviving correspondence from c.
 1617 to c.
 1632 was published in 1996.
-He was a mentor to his stepson Patrick D'Arcy and his nephew Richard Martyn, later senior political figures of Confederate Ireland.
+He was a mentor to his stepson Patrick D'Arcy and his nephew Richard Martyn, who later became senior political figures of Confederate Ireland.

 Lynch was created a baronet on 8 June 1622 and thus became Sir Henry Lynch, 1st Baronet.
 Lord Falkland, the Lord Deputy, knighted Sir Henry in 1625.
 Sir Henry was Recorder of Galway from 1625 to his death in 1635.

 He seems to have been the "Sir Henry Lynch", who was one of the 11 Irish agents who in 1628 negotiated with Charles I of England for the Graces.
 Together with Sir Lucas Dillon he represented Connaught among these agents.

-Sir Henry shortly sat for Galway County in the parliament of 1634–1635.
+Sir Henry shortly sat for County Galway in the parliament of 1634–1635.
 He was elected in June 1634 but fell ill and was replaced by Sir Richard Blake in a by-election in December.
 The parliamentary records indicate that he lived in Galway but also at Castle Carra in County Mayo.